LauraKn0/hello-world/README.md

 # hello-world
-I' currently testing GitHub and figuring out branching and commitments.
+I'm currently testing GitHub and figuring out branching and commitments.

 This was created on my desktop.